 Growth is increasingly related to the capacity of regional economies to change and innovate.
-Regions and cities have become the primary spatial units where knowledge is transferred, innovation systems are built and competition to attract investments and talents takes place.
+Regions and cities have become key spatial units where knowledge is transferred, innovation systems are built and competition to attract investments and talents takes place.

-In the context of the objectives set in the European Commission's Europe 2020 strategy and specifically the Innovation Union flagship initiative, the Regional Innovation Monitor (RIM) provides regional administrators, researchers and other stakeholders with information about main innovation policy measures and trends in all EU regions.
+In the context of the objectives set in the European Commission's Europe 2020 strategy and specifically the Innovation Union flagship initiative, the Regional Innovation Monitor Plus (RIM Plus) provides regional administrators, researchers and other stakeholders with information about main innovation policy measures and trends in all EU regions.

 Based on the work of a network of experts, RIM offers detailed information on regional innovation policies for 20 EU Member States: Austria, Belgium, Bulgaria, the Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, the Netherlands, Poland, Portugal, Romania, Slovakia, Spain, Sweden and the United Kingdom.

 The core of the RIM service is a knowledge base of information on some 200 regions, including: